 Hina weaves the ancestral teachings of my people, drawing inspiration from the ancient wisdom of Papatuanuku – the physical personification of Earth Mother, and Hinateiwaiwa the spiritual personification of Great Grandmother Moon and keeper of sacred lore around woman’s cycles, among many others.
 This is a space intended to serve as a daily ritual to nourish the wairua, tinana, and hinengaro, braided with poetic vision that is rooted in intuitive service, integrating earth medicine as a pillar to direct my actions out into the world.
 It is a shrine to share my ancestral blends of sacred oils and elixirs, and a body of visual beauty and thought-to provoke whakaaro to serve as a vessel to evoke, educate and empower change.

 House of Hina is an extension of my whare, and the pou to my home is not only the bones that shield us from the elements but my sons on either side of me.
 This space is woven with words, prayer, medicine, and offerings that have been handed down by my ancestors, gifted in circle, and explored and conceived through many years of internal wananga.
-After fives years of nomadic living, over 60,000 kilometers of sacred exploration from the top of Te Ika a Maui, to the bottom of Te Wai Pounamu, to Hawaii and back it is time my stories and creations are expressed through a new channel and it is paramount this channel remains clear so the messages received are then passed on unfiltered, in their purest form.
+After fives years of nomadic living, over 60,000 kilometres of sacred exploration from the top of Te Ika a Maui, to the bottom of Te Wai Pounamu, to Hawaii and back it is time my stories and creations are expressed through a new channel and it is paramount this channel remains clear so the messages received are then passed on unfiltered, in their purest form.

 Exploring wahi tapu and the ever-changing ecosystems of Aotearoa activated within me ancient trails.
 I have woven traditional plant wisdom, Te Ao Maori worldviews and my ideologies as a mother, artist, and healer.
 I am studying the arts of Romiromi and Theta healing while weaving intuitive gifts to serve my community deeper.
 My passion to honor the wisdom of the old ones has always lead me through the fires of self-realization and transformation.
 Grounding in this space opens me up to share experiences and methodologies on a deeper level while nurturing my creative and intuitive gifts.